chuckh/road-to-polymer/conversion.md

 ---

 These high level conversion steps are a work in progress and don't cover every step yet.
+You can use Road to Polymer's Convert Code tool to help do many of the steps below at http://chuckh.github.io/road-to-polymer/convert-code.html.

 ### HTML Conversion Process